Uploading Your 3Play Captions and Subtitles to Adobe Premiere Pro

 From the top nav bar, select File > Import .
 Select your .scc caption file and hit Open.
 The caption file should now appear in your project’s file list, resembling a video file with no audio.
 Drag and drop the caption file to the right into your video sequence.

-The image below displays approximately where you should see your caption file in the file list, and where it ends up when you drag and drop it to the right.
+The image beside this description displays approximately where you should see your caption file in the file list, and where it ends up when you drag and drop it to the right.

 Step 4: Enable Closed Captioning in Adobe Premiere Pro